reactjs/react.dev/content/docs/getting-started.md

 ### Add React to a Website {#add-react-to-a-website}

 You can [add React to an HTML page in one minute](/docs/add-react-to-a-website.html).
-You can then either gradually expand its presence, or keep it contained to a few dynamic widgets.
+You can then either gradually expand its presence or keep it contained to a few dynamic widgets.

 ### Create a New React App {#create-a-new-react-app}